Portfolio-Advanced-software/.github/Documentation/Security by design.md

 # Security by design
+In this document I will talk about some things that I thought of or did to validate a bit of security in my application.

 ## OWASP
 OWASP stands for The Open Worldwide Application Security Project and it's main goal is to improve the security of software all over the world.
 They provide a standard top 10 document for every developer.
 I will be using this document to select what is importing to take into account for my individual project BingeBuser, a netflix clone.